Introduction to Python

 10.1.
 Entry points: files as modules and not as scripts

-We are now going to create a file called modulo3.py
+Now let's create a file called modulo3.py

 %%writefile introduccion_python/modulo3.pyprint("Hola desde modulo3")def funcion_del_modulo():return "Hola desde la función del modulo3"